 I hardly follow trends religiously, I tend to always look for the client’s needs and to design for optimal operational flow which results in a better experience for our

 guests.
-I mostly turn to the fashion industry for color predictions etc. but I only implement them if it is right for that space.
+I mostly turn to the fashion industry for colour predictions etc. but I only implement them if it is right for that space.
 A timeless inspiration for me is nature; I’m always analyzing patterns in the trees and flowers.
 Obviously, I believe it is all of our responsibility to design as sustainably as possible and that goal should be on the top of our lists.
 I think there is a need for additional education on how sustainability can be implemented on materials and products meeting IMO standards.
 When specifying products, sustainability can definitely be the point that makes me choose one product over another.

 Exciting, evolving, and competitive.